apache/cordova-coho/docs/tools-release-process.md

 A tools release is performed by a single person each week.
 We call this person the "Release Manager".
 How to select the Release Manager is still TDB.

+## Decide on the next version numbers
+According [versioning-and-release-strategy.md](versioning-and-release-strategy.md) patch version bumps (the last of 3 numbers) should only be used for fixes and updates of references to platform versions.
+For any change in functionality, the second (minor) part of the version should be bumped and new branch created.
+Instructions for creating a new release branch are further down on this page.

 ## Get Buy-in

 Email the dev mailing-list and see if anyone has reason to postpone the release.